coloursofnoise/Resources/How-do-I-set-up-my-map's-name-icon-position-endscreen?.md

     State: 2
 ```

-You can get the coordinates by enabling debug mode (in Mod Options), and pressing Space.
+You can get the coordinates by enabling debug mode (in Mod Options), restarting the game, and pressing Space on the mountain screen.
 Look around with the mouse and move around with WASD.
 The coordinates will be displayed on the top left.

 * `Idle` defines the camera position during level selection.
 * `Select` defines the camera position when you selected the level and looking at checkpoint selection or side selection.